bocadilloproject/bocadillo/docs/guides/http/views.md

 # Views

-Once that a route is defined with a well-designed URL pattern (see [Routes and URL design]), you'll need to write the **view** to handle the request and shape up the response.
+Once that a route is defined with a well-designed URL pattern (see [Routing]), you'll need to write the **view** to handle the request and shape up the response.

+[routing]: ./routing.md

 In Bocadillo, views are functions that take at least a request and a response as arguments, and mutate those objects as necessary.